dirceu-jr/igapo/README.md

 ## Future Work

-Atlas Scientific has a a broad range of probes such as Conducitvity and Dissolved Oxygen.
-Alsos several other locations can be monitored.
+Atlas Scientific has a broad range of probes, such as Conductivity and Dissolved Oxygen.
+Also, several other locations need to be monitored.

 ## References